-- Vintage Automobiles (25 Years or Older)
+- Vintage Automobiles (25 Years or Older).

-- Racing Vehicles
+- Racing Vehicles.

-- Vehicles that Will Be Donated to Charitable Organizations
+- Vehicles that Will Be Donated to Charitable Organizations.

-- Vehicles Adapted for Use by Disabled Individuals
+- Vehicles Adapted for Use by Disabled Individuals.

-In order to import a vehicle into South Africa that meets the above criteria, you will first need to obtain a Special Import Permit from the South African Bureau of Standards (SABS).
+To import a vehicle into South Africa that meets the above criteria, you will first need to obtain a Special Import Permit from the South African Bureau of Standards (SABS).
 To do this, please consult their website here.
 You will need to get in touch with SABS, who can then provide you with the form to complete and submit.
 Typically speaking, it takes SABS five days to process and grant or deny these permits.

 Getting Your Used or Salvage Car Through South African Customs